Setting Up Your Practice - Sole Proprietor, LLC and Corporations

 - How formal do you want your management structure to be?

 - How much administrative complexity can you handle?

 - What are your long-term goals for the business?

 As I mentioned, I started off as a sole proprietor and gradually moved my way into an S-Corporation business structure.
 However, I operated for MANY years as a sole proprietor.
 I think in all honesty, I did this because it was easy and I did not need to really do anything aside from choose a name.

 In hindsight, I think personally I should have set myself immediately up as an LLC.
 It was foolish for me to leave my personal and business assets unprotected.
 I was somewhat overwhelmed by the process of getting set up as an LLC.
 Also, the vocabulary at the time seemed SO over my head.

-However, just like anything in life – business structure for your nutrition practice is 110 % “figureoutable”.
-And at the end of the day, terms like “Articles of Organization” while may seem knew to us; are nonetheless easily definable.
+However, just like anything in life – the business structure for your nutrition practice is 110 % “figureoutable”.
+And at the end of the day, terms like “Articles of Organization” while may seem new to us; are nonetheless easily definable.
 So, don’t let the vocabulary get in the way of choosing the best business structure for the particular needs of your nutrition private practice.

 And like I always say as an entrepreneur it is okay (and expected!) to ask for help.
-Choosing a business structure is an important issue that unless you feel fully comfortable with executing should be discussed with an accountant, an attorney or a business advisor.
+Choosing a business structure is an important issue that unless you feel fully comfortable with executing should be discussed with an accountant, an attorney, or a business advisor.

 I highly recommend meeting with an accountant who can help you determine the best business structure for you.
 Please don’t skip this step.